 When families come to me and say, “Is it worth filling it out?”
 I say two things: If you’ve got one child, you’re earning more than $350,000 a year, and you have a million dollar trust fund, you probably don’t need to file the FAFSA unless you want the loans.
 Or if your pocket change is such that you can pay the full cost of education without blinking, you probably don’t need to file the FAFSA.
 Everyone else should file the FAFSA.

-In other words, eligibility for need-based aid is highly individual?
-There’s no simple equation like if you make more than X, you only qualify for X?
+Q: In other words, eligibility for need-based aid is highly individual?

 For example, you had a high paying job last year and then you got laid off.
 And this year you don’t yet have a job, so you’re only getting unemployment and severance pay.
 That’s a big change, so the school might switch you from last year’s income to an estimate of this year’s income.
 Or you got a huge pay cut.
 Maybe you had a one time bonus you’re not going to get this year.
 Or you had high unreimbursed medical expenses this year.
 The schools may react to that by reducing your income based on that expense.
 Or you may have a special needs child or elderly parent and you’re paying for their care, which can be very expensive.